mayowa-id/mayowa-id/README.md

-- 👋 Hi, I’m @mayowa-id
-- 👀 I’m interested in Web design
-- 🌱 I’m currently learning HTML and CSS
+ I’m Mayowa
-- 💞️ I’m looking to collaborate on Web design projects
+I’m interested in Web design and development( HTML, Javascript and CSS) I’m looking to collaborate on Web design projects Contact me idowumayowa02@gmail.com
-- 📫 How to reach me idowumayowa02@gmail.com

 <!---
 mayowa-id/mayowa-id is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.